Sakr-Alieldin/fft-accelerator-riscv-soc/README.md

 This was a 10-person group project, with 5 members on the EE design and 5 on the HP design.
-The EE design described in this repository is the result of the combined work of the EE sub-team.
-Per the official project contributions table presented in the report
+The EE design described in this repository is the result of the combined work of the EE sub-team.The official project contributions table is presented in the report

 ## Acknowledgments